Alessandro-Dodon/pyvar/docs/README.md

 # pyvar Documentation

-This folder contains supporting documents that summarize the pyvar package and its applications.
+This folder contains the supporting document that summarizes the pyvar package and its applications.

 ---

 ## 📄 report.pdf

 A brief overview of the project, including:
-- Project Plan / Diary
+- Project Plan/ Diary
 - Theoretical Foundations
 - Some Results Examples
+- References

 Useful as a quick reference or introduction to the package.